takari/team-documentation/en/01-preface/01-chapter1.markdown

 ### Takari Subscription

-Takari offers support for Maven and the TDM distribution with a subscription to the TDM distribution.
+Takari offers support for Maven and the TEAM distribution with a subscription to the TEAM distribution.
 If your organization depends on Takari, we encourage you to subscribe to our commercial offering for the latest updates and information about the TDM distribution as well as for early-access to features included in the TDM distribution.